Sandyyyyy166/computational-fluid-dynamics-study/README.md

 The workflow involved several key steps:

 1. Scaffolding: I created the core directory structure (`src/` and `include/`) and all necessary empty files using command-line tools (`mkdir`, `touch`).
-2. Implementation: I wrote the initial "hello world" version of the library, with a simple `hello_cfd` function.
-This served as a proof of concept to validate the project's structure.
+2. Implementation: I chose "hello world" as the initial version of the library.
+The `hello_cfd` function served as a proof of concept to validate the project's structure.
 3. Building: The core task was writing a `Makefile` that could correctly compile the separate source files (`main.cpp`, `cfd.cpp`) into object files and then link them into a single, working executable.
 4. Publishing: After verifying locally that the program ran as expected, I initialized a Git repository, linked it to a new remote on GitHub, resolved initial configuration issues, and performed the first successful `git push` to publish the foundational code.